 Back in 2007, HubSpot released a tool called Website Grader that helped businesses uncover search engine optimization opportunities.
-Because a lot has changed since then, the company has released a new and improved version of the tool.
+Because a lot has changed since then, the company has built a new and improved version of the tool for 2020.

-Website Grader is an online tool that generates personalized reports based on the following key metrics:
+Website Grader is a free online tool that generates personalized reports based on the following key metrics:

 - Performance.
-The tool will analyze your site's page size, requests, speed, and similar key SEO metrics.
+The tool will analyze your site's page size, requests, speed, and key SEO metrics.

 - Mobile Readiness.
-The tool will see if your website is mobile-friendly in terms of responsiveness and viewport settings.
+The tool will check if your website is equipped to serve mobile users the best experience.

 - SEO.
-The tool will determine if your website is easy to find -- both by humans and bots.
-This determination will take factors like page titles and meta descriptions into consideration.
+The tool will determine if your website is easy to find -- both by humans and search engines.
+It checks for factors like page index, meta descriptions, content plugins, and descriptive link text.

-All you need is your website URL and an email address to get started.
-Simply plug in your information and you can expect a score (1-100) as well as a detailed report in a matter of seconds.
+To get your website grade, go to Website Grader, enter your URL and email, then get your score.
+You’ll see a score between 1 and 100 as well as a detailed report in a matter of seconds.

 Purpose: Website Analysis